 Thematic Brief – Gender and COVID-19 in the Pacific – The Thematic Brief provides information and analysis about emerging gendered impacts and recommendations for response for COVID-19 in the Pacific.

-Key Messages – Gender and COVID-19 in the Pacific – These key messages are useful ‘Talking Points’ for people working in government, civil society, private sector, donor and other organisations in the Pacific to engage media, government and other partners about the importance of gender-inclusive responses to crises.
+Key Messages and Talking Points – Gender and COVID-19 in the Pacific – These key messages are useful ‘Talking Points’ for people working in government, civil society, private sector, donor and other organisations in the Pacific to engage media, government and other partners about the importance of gender-inclusive responses to crises.

 Checklist – Gender-inclusive COVID-19 Response – This Checklist proposes strategic actions to encourage and support a gender inclusive COVID-19 responses in the Pacific.